About Survival Run CANADA

 - Runners are not allowed to take rides of any sort during the course of the race.
 Motorcycles, Bicycles, Cars, Trucks, Horses, Cows, etc. are not allowed!

-- Runners cannot help each other with challenges or carry loads for each other, except within teams; the only exception is helping each other with first aid or nutrition.
+- Runners cannot help each other with challenges or carry loads for each other; the only exception is helping each other with first aid or nutrition.